strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/codemod-prerequisites.md)!!!
 :::

-The [`update-plugin-folder-structure` codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to update the folder structure of a plugin for v4.
+The [`update-plugin-folder-structure` codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to automatically update the folder structure of a plugin for v4.
+The codemod:

+- creates 2 entry files: `strapi-server.js` and `strapi-admin.js`,
+- organizes files and folders into a `server` and an `admin` folders, respectively,
+- converts `models` to `contentTypes`,
+- and exports `services` as functions.

 ::: caution
 This codemod creates a new v4 plugin, leaving the v3 plugin in place.
 We recommend confirming the v4 version of the plugin is working properly before deleting the v3 version.